All-Round Achievement Scholarships

 During the Second World War Jim was a prisoner at Changi, then at Sandakan and Kuching in Borneo.
 Despite the horrific conditions, he used his pharmacy training to help his fellow prisoners with their many medical problems when army doctors were not available.

-Jim Millner’s life was one of service and we thank his widow Jean and the Millner Family for establishing this Bursary in his honour so that a succession of deserving boys will have the opportunity of a Newington education.
+Jim Millner’s life was one of service and we thank his widow Jean and the Millner Family for establishing this Scholarship in his honour so that a succession of deserving boys will have the opportunity of a Newington education.